 - Manual Query Input: Type the desired query.

-Note: The automatic options can be applied on the current table or on all tables, while the manual option defines a single table and can only be applied on the current table.
-The Apply All and Apply Table buttons will be enabled according to the selection made.
+The automatic options can be applied on the current table or on all tables, while the manual option defines a single table and can only be applied on the current table.
+The Apply All and Apply Table buttons are enabled according to the selection made.

 - When an ODBC table is added by a DSN connection, the DSN must exist on the target ElastiCube Server machine, or else the server will fail to connect and import data from that table.
 In general, setting a connection by a DSN (not by connection string) is not recommended practice.

 - Regarding ODBC only, ensure that the addressed ODBC driver platform (32 or 64 bit) matches the current installation of Sisense (Manager and Server).
 Platform mismatches will lead to connectivity errors.

 - When setting an OLE DB connection, and the data source server requires login credentials, the Allow saving password checkbox must be selected.